pRiVi/ExitCluster/README.md

 You must be able to install a NFS server by yourself, this documentation do not cover that.
 Google might help you with "nfs howto".

-## Store the nfs userspace tool (mount.nfs) on external storage.
+## Extract NFS tools

-You can jump to 7b, if you already have copied the files mentioned.
+You can jump to next step, if you already have copied the files mentioned.

+Store the nfs userspace tool (mount.nfs) on external storage.
+For this you have to temporary install them, fetch them, and then free the memory again.
 Install NFS userspace tools via

 ```sh
 $ opkg update